-“The masterly plucked Oud and the gliding and snapping and elaborate tripping of the double bass meet somewhere on the borders between folk and jazz, and also in the wonderful singing of singer and songwriter Eden Cami both worlds occur […]”
+“The masterly played Oud and elaborate tripping of the double bass meet somewhere on the borders between folk and jazz, and in the wonderful singing of singer and songwriter Eden Cami both worlds occur”

 “In fact, it is not just musical and stylistic boundaries that become pervious as Cami sings in both Hebrew and Arabic, and so Arabic and Hebrew poetry find their way into music through her voice, through Oud, bass and percussions”

 Jan Wagner, DIE ZEIT Nr.
 50/2018, 3rd December 2018 (Full Article - German)